Game Design Inspired by Quantum Physics: A Case Study on The Quantum Photo Booth: Future Steps

 \section{Future Steps}

-Currently, STAGE is working on incorporating feedback (in Section.
-A) received from playtests for the quantum games.
-Most recently, the team presented the games at the 2022 American Physical Society March meeting [9] and received feedback from the attendees.
-After incorporating the feedback, the team continues testing the games with other audiences for additional suggestions and input.
-Once all feedback is included and the games are finalized, the team hopes to distribute them across the country, allowing people of all ages and interests to learn quantum physics from their homes.
-The team will continue creating new art endeavors, using technology to communicate complex scientific ideas to the public and foster their appreciation in the importance and beauty of science.
+Currently, STAGE is working on incorporating feedback (Exemplified in the Appendix) received from playtests for The Quantum Photo Booth.
+Most recently, the team presented The Quantum Photo Booth at the 2022 American Physical Society March meeting [9] and received feedback from the attendees.
+After incorporating the feedback, the team continues testing this experience with other audiences for additional suggestions and input.
+Once all feedback is included and all the games, including The Quantum Photo Booth, are finalized, the team hopes to distribute them across the country, allowing people of all ages and interests to learn quantum physics from their homes.
+The team will continue creating new artistic endeavors using technology to communicate complex scientific ideas to the public and foster appreciation towards the importance and beauty of science.